 Specialized care for children with complex heart problems does not stop once your child’s heart condition is managed.

-How can the Heart Institute Neurodevelopmental and Educational Clinic Help your Child?
+How can the Heart Institute's Neurodevelopmental and Educational Clinic (NDEC) Help your Child?

 Research shows that children with complex heart problems are at a greater risk for neurodevelopment issues when compared to heart-healthy children.
 Many of these children experience one or more mild deficits across a range of areas.
 The NDEC can help with:

 - The developmental assessment of infants, toddlers, and pre-schoolers to maximize school preparedness

 - School difficulties, such as problems with reading, writing, and math